 More often than not active people, amateur athletes, and even professional athletes forget that recovering from a workout or hard training block is just as important as the training itself.
 During your recovery is when your gains are made, so if you skimp on recovery you won't fully realize the gains from all your hard work.

-- take a day where the focus is entirely on stretching.
-I prefer longer yoga style poses with some banded mobility exercises mixed in.
+take a day where the focus is entirely on stretching.
+We prefer longer yoga style poses with some banded mobility exercises mixed in.

 3. Soft Tissue work